Budgeting

 (Source: Bankrate)

-This kind of financial-related tension can be especially daunting if you don’t have a firm grasp on your financial situation or are in debt.
-It can also be extremely frustrating if money forms a source of disagreement within relationships or families, leaving individuals feeling overwhelmed by their inability to reach an agreement.
+This financial-related tension becomes especially daunting for those without a firm grasp on their financial situation or those carrying debt.
+The stress intensifies when money becomes a source of disagreement within relationships or families, leaving individuals feeling overwhelmed by their inability to reach consensus.

 More than half of all consumers are stressed about money issues related to buying a house, while almost as many are stressed about vehicle purchases.